alphaaurigae/Velocirate/Readme.md

 - ```./build_cmake.sh``` - build
 - ```./clean_cmake.sh``` - remove build and start over. (does not remove db and input-file
-- ```./test.sh``` - run program to fetch json if not exist / outdated and create db if not exist / outdated.
+- ```./test.sh``` - 1.
+Create default db and input dir.
+2. Run program to fetch json if not exist/dated.
+3. Create/update db.

 ## Run:
 ```